DHTMLX/docs-todolist/docs/overview.md

 **Toolbar** is a top part of the To Do List which includes:

-- a **combo** control for switching between projects, and searching for a necessary project
+- a **combo** control for switching between projects, and searching for the necessary project

 ![toolbar](assets/toolbar.png)